johnjs-stuff/ct_1_ai_assistant/README.md

 # Crafting Academy - Capstone project 1
 Crafting Academy Capstone project 1 - AI Assistant with a USB keyboard

+It ain't much but it is working.
+A USB keyboard is used to enter a prompt.
+The keyboard handler can only cope with lower case characters and minimal puncutation.
+The entered text is displayed on the small screen of the T-Display as it is typed.
+For those who make the occasional mistake, the backspace key can be used to remove the last entered character.
+At the press of the Enter/Return key, the entered text is sent to the OpenAI API, using a WiFi connection.
+After OpenAI returns a response the actual message is extracted from the response and displayed on the small screen of the T-Display microcontroller in what can be described as the smallest readable font, at least for my eyesight.
+Not very useful but proof that it can be done.

 Hardware used:
 * TTGO Lilygo T-Display
 * USB keyboard (Brand "XTime".
 Refer to image)